mohammed-nor/ChemNOR-package/README.md

 # ChemNOR

 A Dart package that finds relevant chemical compounds using AI (Gemini) and PubChem.
-Note : A Google Cloud [apiKey] is required for all requests.
+Note : A Google Cloud [https://ai.google.dev/gemini-api/docs/api-key](api-key) is required for all requests.

 ## Installation